Mohan Sundar / EV& Engineering

 Failure Analysis of Mechanical Components – Causes, Types & Prevention Methods

-How Cavitation Occurs in Pumps
+How Cavitation Develops in a Centrifugal Pump

 Factor of Safety (FoS): How Much Is Enough in Mechanical Design?